ieva-so/DL-for-biomedical-image-compression/README.md

 ## Evaluation
-1st *run runtime_eval.py with the model to be evaluated THIS WILL CALCULATE THE RUNTIME OF COMPRESSION AND DECOMPRESSION AND THE IMAGE SIZES TO AS WELL AS SAVE ALL THE OUTPUTS*
+1st *run runtime_eval.py with the model to be evaluated THIS WILL CALCULATE THE RUNTIME OF COMPRESSION AND DECOMPRESSION AND THE IMAGE SIZES TO AS WELL AS SAVE ALL THE OUTPUTS*  !!! has to be adapted to how the model functions are written!
 2nd *run eval.py*
 3rd *run eval_graphs.ipynb* --> save all graphs and use for visualizations, pandas dataframes for overview tables!